[Editor’s Note: This article was originally published on June 1, 2020. It has since been updated to reflect the latest changes on the market.]

 FAANG stocks have been dominating the headlines during the novel coronavirus pandemic, and some investors may be temped to chase those recent gains.
 But if you’re looking for opportunity hiding in plain sight, consider investing in micro-cap stocks.

 Granted, these names are much more volatile.
 Due to their small size (market capitalization of $300 million or less), their share prices rise and fall at greater speed than large-cap (market capitalization of $10 billion or more) stocks.

 Yet with that high-risk comes big opportunity.
 And that’s true whether you like to buy growth stocks or value stocks.

-For growth investors, micro-cap stocks allow you to “get in on the ground floor,” whether that’s with a biotech stock on the cusp of something big or an emerging cannabis stock that could rally on the wave of legalization.
-Companies just about to the change the game with new technologies can also be found when screening for micro-caps.
+For growth investors, micro-cap stocks allow you to “get in on the ground floor.”
+Companies just about to the change the game can be readily found when screening for micro-caps.

 For value investors, micro-cap stocks are also prime hunting ground.
 Given their small size, Wall Street analysts ignore them and institutional players can’t invest due to size limitations.

 As a result, the micro-cap space is much less efficient.
 And that means there is much more mispricing.
 It’s not hard to find a micro-cap stock trading for half of its underlying value, or even less.

 With this in mind, what kinds of micro-cap stocks should you consider?
 Screening the markets, I found five names that could be worth gambling on: